 PODCAST GUIDELINES & RECORDING TIPS

 We have a wealth of experience in what works and what doesn't work when conducting and recording podcasts.
 These guidelines are divided into facilitation advice and more technical recording tips, as well as addressing any specific podcast transcription issues.
 We hope that this will help our clients to make recordings of the highest quality which will, in turn, cut down on transcription times and costs.
 Please see our podcast transcription services page for details of the services we offer and our Equipment pages for further advice.
-DOWNLOAD the PDF version of these guidelines.

 GUIDELINES - PLEASE